mimn97/pantry-research/README.md

 Code Repository of "Socio-geographic Disparities in Accessibility to Food Pantries in the United States".
 Preprint.
 2023.

 ----------
-## How to Run Jupyter Notebooks in Conda Environment
+## How to replicate results in Conda Environment

 - Install Anaconda.
+Enable pip dependency.
 - Create a conda environment named `fp_env`.

 ```conda